Genius Referrals

 • 15% or more – optimal result

-Referral conversions – refers to the value from referral sales, which will help gauge Cost Per Acquisition (CPA) for your referral program.
+Referral conversions refer to the value from referral sales, which will help gauge Cost Per Acquisition (CPA) for your referral program.
 This will determine whether your business profits from the money you're investing in your referral program.

 If the incentives are too costly to distribute en masse, then brainstorm alternative rewards.
-Perhaps you can offer limited-edition products to keep your brand advocates motivated and to reduce cost simultaneously.
+Perhaps you can offer limited-edition products to keep your brand advocates motivated and to reduce costs simultaneously.

 Launching a successful referral program